ICT-ANS/StarLight.github.io/docs/Bug Summary.md

     BB = BB[sorted_ind, :]
 IndexError: too many indices for array: array is 1-dimensional, but 2 were indexed
 ```
 * Problem: Poor precision after pruning and before fine-tuning, with empty bounding boxes and an error in the line `BB = BB[sorted_ind, :]` due to the empty list `sorted_ind`.

-* Reason: The pruned model is unable to detect objects with poor precision before fine-tuning, causing empty bounding boxes and the error.
+The pruned model is unable to detect objects with poor precision before fine-tuning, causing empty bounding boxes and the error.
 * Solution: Modify two lines in "SSD_Pytorch/data/voc_eval.py" (around line 143 and 193) as shown in the following images:
 ![img](../assets/images-bugs/starlight_bugs_20230329115935533.png) ![img](../assets/images-bugs/starlight_bugs_20230329115935583.png)